Factor investing hasn't worked for over 20 years. Why do we still use it?

 Kenneth French publishes historical factor data (the same data that was recently questioned) on the Dartmouth College website.
 There are three ways that live fund data may differ from that expected when looking at French's data:

 The factor "loadings" in funds may differ.
-For example, a factor fund may contain 20% of holdings that fit in the lower left square, while another factor fund may have only 10%.
+For example, a factor fund may have 20% of its holdings in the lower-left square, while another factor fund may have only 10%.

 Live factor funds have costs, and while these tend to be lower than those of traditional active funds, they must still be considered.